 Once the data is entered, you might be ready to produce insights.
 Might.

-Chances are, however, that manufacturing processes are too variable and the data too incomplete to produce insights that speak to root causes and performance truths.
+Chances are, however, that operations are too variable and the data too incomplete to produce insights that speak to root causes and performance truths.
 How do you account for processes that require customization?
 Or for products and processes that have multiple variants?

 If you’re trying to compare the performance of different departments or machines, then you’ll likely need to gather information from different silos, creating more time between you and the insights you care about.

-Tulip gives manufacturers real-time data at the source.
+Tulip gives organizations real-time data at the source.

-With Tulip’s manufacturing application platform, you can turn routine processes into data.
+With Tulip’s Frontline Operations Platform, you can turn routine processes into data.
 As operators move through processes, the platform automatically captures performance information.
 With edge computing and machine monitoring, the data machines generate is naturally and automatically converted into valuable information.

 And because the platform automatically collects performance data, it’s flexible enough to account for variability and customization.

 So instead of collecting and entering data, engineers can spend time making improvements that deliver real value.